MichaelCurrin/themeless-jekyll-quickstart/README.md

 The contents of this project show how to work with Liquid and parts of Jekyll.
 The HTML that is applied is simple and overrides the layout which is handled by a theme, so no theme is used here.
 Therefore no Gemfile is needed.

+Some useful links which helped me with learning how to use Jekyll - [gist](https://gist.github.com/MichaelCurrin/dfd14bfa74938e40f251bc00445a1627).

 ## Run on Github Pages